PARSHA MIKETZ

 Returning to Parsha MIKETZ, is the potential ecological crisis of famine… Pharaoh’s dream and Joseph’s Interpretation, led to people planning, seeing what others did not see, by acknowledging reality, prepare ethically, listen compassionately, and use one’s gifts to sustain others.

-Hanukah is a flame in unimageable times isa symbol of light against all odds.
+Hanukkah is a flame in unimageable times is a symbol of light against all odds.
 Joseph taught us that one person can change the world, cultivating hope, resilience, faith and victory over darkness.

 I want to conclude with a quote from Rabbi Jonathan Sacks: